-asked the Minister of Overseas Development if she will make a statement concerning the outcome of the EEC Development Council which met on 28th November.
+asked the Minister of Overseas Development if she will make a statement about her latest meeting with the Development Ministers of the EEC.

 asked the Minister of Overseas Development when she next proposes to meet the other Development Ministers of the EEC.